tomokinakamaru/silverchain/README.md

 new SQL().select("name").where("id = 1").execute(); // Missing `from(...)`
 ```

 Can we prevent the users from writing such an invalid statement?
-Yes, we can!
+Yes!
 If the return type of each method is chosen appropriately based on what the users can invoke next, an invalid chaining of method invocations causes a compile error.
 In our case, an invalid SQL statement comes to cause an error by defining classes/methods as follows:

 ```java
 class SQL {